mateors/lexer/README.md

 ## Statement
 > a statement is a single line of code that performs a specific task.

-## let statement structure
+## Let statement structure
-> let statements - of the following form:
+> Let statement - of the following form:
 ```let <identifier> = <expression>;```

 ```